-These sub-products is what we call Product Lead Magnets (PLMs), and in this article, I’ll tell you everything you need to know about PLMs: What they are, why they are essential, where you can use them and what are some examples of successful product lead magnets.
+We call these sub-products Product Lead Magnets (PLMs), and in this article, we are going to share everything you need to know about PLMs: What are they?
+Why are they an essential element of a SaaS company’s go-to-market strategy?
+Where can you use them?
+What are some examples of successful new product lead magnets?

 Chapter 1: What is a Product Lead Magnet?

 To discover the benefits of product lead magnets, we first need to understand the role of a traditional lead magnet in a marketing strategy.